 MSc (Res) students are not normally liable to pay a thesis pending fee unless their requirement for supervision is greater than would normally be expected following the end of the usual period of study.

-If you have paid a thesis pending fee and submit within six months you should contact the Graduate School to arrange the refund.
+If you have paid a thesis pending fee and submit within six months the College will arrange for 50% of this fee to be returned to you.

 Submitting your thesis